-While the valuation as provided by the target hedge fund administrators is the primary source for valuation, on a sample basis we have tested those hedge fund investments that we identified as having a higher risk of valuation error in the fair value check process described above.
-We challenged the procedures applied by the investment manager, including the adequacy of the inputs used as set out in note 21 e), focusing particular attention on unquoted hedge fund investments with suspended or prolonged redemption terms.
+While the valuation as provided by the target hedge fund administrators is the primary source for valuation, on a sample basis we have tested those hedge fund investments that we identified as having a higher risk of valuation error in the fair value check process described in note 2h(iii).
+We challenged the assumptions applied by the investment manager, including the adequacy of the inputs used as set out in note 21e, focusing particular attention on unquoted hedge fund investments with suspended or prolonged redemption terms.